pyunity/pyunity/README.md

 precedence is as above.

 ### Behaviours
-To create your own PyUnity script, create a class that inherits from Behaviour.
+To create your own pyunity script, create a class that inherits from Behaviour.
 Usually in Unity, you would put the class in its own file, but Python can't do something like that, so put all of your scripts in one file.
 Then, to add a script, just use